 The Prenatal Diagnosis Center offers a variety of prenatal tests that your doctor or midwife might want you to have.
 Our genetic counselors can meet with you before and after the testing to explain any problems and what can be done.

-Current Down syndrome tests are the only screening tests that do not diagnose Down syndrome, but rather estimate the risk that the fetus may be affected.
-Although these screening tests have had a fairly significant false positive rate, pregnant women and their doctors have relied on them for years because they were all that was available.
+Current Down syndrome tests are the only screening tests that do not diagnose Down syndrome, but rather estimate the likelihood that the fetus may be affected.
+Although these screening tests have had a fairly significant false-positive rate, pregnant women and their doctors have relied on them for years because they were all that was available.
 However, a new DNA-based screening test has recently been developed.

 The Integrated Screening Test tells you what the chances are that your baby might have Down syndrome or open neural tube defects such as spina bifida.
 There are different ways to test for Down syndrome screening but the Integrated Test is the most specific, has the highest detection rate and a low false-positive rate.The test is performed at the Prenatal Diagnosis Center in two stages: